-Code Classification: RES - Residential COM - Commercial AG - Agriculture OT - Other INST - Institutional IND - Industrial Lindsay Lyght Supervisor - P Development le Brushett lanning and advised in writing of the ormation purposes only.
-A Development Officer's dec the St. John's Local Boar ision and of their right
+Code Classification: RES - Residential INST - Institutional COM - Commercial IND - Industrial AG - Agriculture OT - Other This list is issued for information purposes only.
+Ap advised in writing of the Development Officer's deci to appeal any decision to the St. John's Local Board sion and of their right